 During his time as Superintendent of the Washoe County School District, Heath Morrison provided leadership to 94 public schools and 8 charter schools serving 65,000 students.
 He implemented a revised curriculum to embed rigor for all students and align with assessments, standards, and student supports.

 The changes proved fruitful—87% of the schools improved in math and reading, graduation rates spiked 14 points in two years, and the number of students taking AP courses doubled.
 His work in the district led to his appointment as the 2011 Nevada Superintendent of the Year and AASA’s 2012 National Superintendent of the Year.

-Now, Heath Morrison has left the public sector of education.
+Heath Morrison briefly left the public sector of education.
 Most recently, he served as the President of the McGraw-Hill School group, which helps provide educators and students in PreK-12 tools, programs, and services created through differentiated pedagogical instruction and purposeful technology.
-Prior to his current position, Heath worked as the School group’s Senior Vice President (SVP) of Sales and SVP of Government Affairs and Education Policy.
+Prior to this position, Heath worked as the School group’s Senior Vice President (SVP) of Sales and SVP of Government Affairs and Education Policy.

 Heath entered into the education system thanks to a love of learning and a debt to the educators who helped him find his way when he was lost.
 Throughout his entire career, Heath has remained faithful to the idea that without supportive teachers, students will lack the necessary environment needed to thrive.
 He believes that supported and informed educators yield empowered and enthusiastic students.
 Looking at Heath’s track record of educational transformation, this philosophy has proven successful.